“So who did your psychic paper say you were in order

 as Spinosaurus, surely.
 You’re making that up.”

-“Spinosaurus, from the mid-Cretaceous era, from
+“Spinosaurus, from the mid-Cretaceous era, from the family, Spinosauridae,

-the family, Spinosauridae, Superfamily, Megalosauroidea, Order, Saurischia,
+Superfamily, Megalosauroidea, Order, Saurischia, Suborder, Theropoda,

-Suborder, Theropoda, Superorder, Dinosauria, Class, Sauropsida, Phylum,
+Superorder, Dinosauria, Class, Sauropsida, Phylum, Chordata and Kingdom,

 Everyone looked at The Doctor with one expression that clearly conveyed